psf/the-invisibles/content/english/blog/pypodcats_supports_pyladiescon.md

 ## What’s New for 2024?

-This year, over 190 talks were submitted—so you know the content is going to be top-notch!
-Talks will be livestreamed on the PyLadies YouTube channel, and you can hop into live Q&A sessions (if the speaker is up for it).
+This year, [over 190 talks were submitted](https://conference.pyladies.com/news/cfp-close/) — so you know the content is going to be top-notch!
+Talks will be live-streamed on the PyLadies YouTube channel, and you can hop into live Q&A sessions.

 ## Fun Fact Time!